 The water flows faster than I expected, and the noodles flow by in an instant.
 I'm starting to get the hang of picking them up with chopsticks!

-The somen noodles were served with somen soup containing spring onions and ginger.
-Pickled plums are also included if desired.
+The somen noodles were served with somen soup containing green onions and ginger.
+Pickled plums were also included if desired.

-Catch the flowing somen noodles with a sieve
+Catch the flowing somen noodles with a strainer

-Even if you miss the flowing somen noodles, don't worry.
-They are caught in a sieve.
-I finished off the noodles with somen soup and was full.
+Don't worry if you miss the flowing somen noodles.
+They're caught in a strainer.
+I finished off the bowl with somen soup and was full.
 You can also order tempura or other dishes to your liking.

-The direct sales store is like a general noodle specialty store
+The direct sales store is like a comprehensive noodle specialty store

 The direct sales store is like a general noodle specialty store, with a wide variety of noodles.
 They also have a full range of sauces and seasonings.
 You can also buy somen noodles as gifts here.

 Here is the somen I had earlier.
-There are many kinds of somen lined up, but the noodles are made a little flat so that they can be easily caught by chopsticks.
+There are many different types of somen lined up, but the noodles are made a little flat to make them easier to catch with chopsticks.

-"Oni no Kanabou Udon" is a popular souvenir!
-It is made of thick and long noodles measuring about 90cm, and is popular as a lucky charm for praying for longevity.
-It is a product based on a folk tale from Asakuchi City, which resembles an ogre's iron club.
+"Oni no Kanaba Udon" is a popular souvenir!
+The noodles are thick and long, about 90cm long, and are popular as a lucky charm for praying for longevity.
+The product is based on a folk tale from Asakuchi City, and resembles an ogre's iron club.

 I found a product that caught my eye!
-This is a set that allows you to easily make "Bachioko", a B-class gourmet dish from Asakuchi!
-"Bachi" refers to the scraps of udon that are generated when making udon, and is a product that truly fits the SDGs.
+This is a set that allows you to easily make Asakuchi's B-grade gourmet dish, "Bachioko"!
+"Bachi" refers to the scraps of udon noodles that are left over when making udon, making this a perfect SDGs product.

 I bought some "bachioko" and tried making it at home!
 The scraps of udon called "bachi" are boiled and then put into okonomiyaki with cabbage and grilled.
-It was chewy and delicious, like okonomiyaki with udon in it!
-The "bachi" are around the okonomiyaki in the picture.
+It was like okonomiyaki with udon, and was chewy and delicious!
+The "bachi" are the parts around the okonomiyaki in the photo.

 You can also enjoy a natural hot spring foot bath!

-There is a natural hot spring foot bath at the entrance of Menkurado.
-Anyone can enjoy it for free, but unfortunately it was broken on the day we visited.
+There's a natural hot spring footbath at the entrance to Menkurado.
+Anyone can enjoy it for free, but unfortunately it was out of order on the day we visited.
 They plan to reopen it as soon as the parts arrive.

 TEL: 0120-416-868